Employer Information

 They also learn about how patients with cancer are treated, and the use of common treatment modalities and their indications.

-Clinical Supervisor(s) for the placement All trainees are allocated a clinical supervisor who is a clinical oncologist.
+All trainees are allocated a clinical supervisor who is a Clinical, Medical Oncologist or Speciality Doctor

 Main duties of the placement